 - Custom crafted by admins or developers using the App Integration Wizard (AIW), templates, or bookmarks.

-For example, suppose your organization uses Workday to facilitate human resources management.
+Suppose that your organization uses Workday to facilitate human resources management.
 To Okta, Workday is an external application.
 You can integrate Workday with your Okta org by locating the Workday integration in the Okta Integration Network (OIN) and providing the required details.

 After configuring the parameters of an app integration, you can assign it to groups or individual users in your Okta org and have the app integration appear on their End-User Dashboard.
 Users click the app integration and are automatically authenticated and signed in to that external application.